Could you offer a former cavalry horse a loving retirement home? - Horse & Hound

 The HCMR will be releasing details of additional horses in need of retirement homes in the future, but reminded the public that none of their animals would be put to sleep should a suitable home not be found immediately.

-“Those horses who are not snapped up may just have to wait a little longer at the Defence Animal Training Regiment before reaching their forever home,” added the spokesman.
+“Those horses who are not snapped up may just have to wait a little longer at the Defence Animal Training Regiment before reaching their forever homes,” added the spokesman.

-“We also have a very close relationship with The Horse Trust, who have taken on many of our retired horses over the years.
+“We also have a very close relationship with the Horse Trust, who have taken on many of our retired horses over the years.

 Continued below…